muryoutaisuu/secretsfs/docs/getting-started.md

 systemctl enable secretsfs
 ```

-The Systemd definition also comes with your .rpm package installation.
+The Systemd definition also comes with your package installation.